egeerardyn/awesome-LaTeX/README.md

 - [TeXWorks](https://www.tug.org/texworks/) - No-nonsense editor for LaTeX code, modeled after TeXShop, but this one is cross-platform. ![foss][foss]
 - [BakomaTex](http://www.bakoma-tex.com) - Commercial LaTeX editor that allows to edit your document both using its source code and WYSIWYG.
 - [Inlage](http://www.inlage.com/home) - Commercial LaTeX editor with handwritten formula recognition, Excel importing and more nifty features. ![Windows][windows]
+- [Texpad](https://www.texpadapp.com) - Commercial LaTeX editor for OS X and iOS, with excellent features (document overview, synchronised PDF display, autocompletion, sync across devices...) that never get in the way of writing. ![Mac][mac]

 ### General purpose text editors